Brian Lawton (hurler)

 Brian Lawton (born 9 December 1988) is an Irish hurler who plays as a left wing-forward for club side Castlemartyr, divisional side Imokilly and at inter-county level with the Cork senior hurling team.

 Playing career

 College

 Lawton first came to prominence as a hurler with Midleton CBS Secondary School.
-Having played for the various college team in every grade, he was at midfield on the senior team.
+Having played for various college team in every grade, he was at midfield on the senior team.
 On 12 March 2006, Lawton won a Harty Cup medal after a 2-08 to 0-12 defeat of St. Flannan's College.

 University

 During his studies at University College Cork, Lawton enjoyed success as a hurler, beginning with an All-Ireland Freshers Championship title in his first year.
 On 2 March 2013, he won a Fitzgibbon Cup medal after a 2-17 to 2-12 defeat of Mary Immaculate College in the final.

 Club

-Lawton joined the Castlemartyr club at a young age and played in all grades at juvenile and underage levels.
+Lawton joined the Castle martyr club at a young age and played in all grades at juvenile and underage levels.
 As a member of the club's top adult team, he won four East Cork Junior Championship medals in six seasons.
 On 26 October 2014, Lawton was at centre-forward when Castlemartyr won the Cork Junior Championship after an 0-18 to 0-10 defeat of Ballinhassig.

 Lawton's performances for his club in the junior grade saw him added to the Imokilly team and he has been a regular member of the team for over a decade.
-On 22 October 2017, he lined out at right wing-forward in the senior championship final.
+On 22 October 2017, he lined out as right wing-forward in the senior championship final.
 Lawton scored two points, including a sideline, in Imokilly's 3-13 to 0-18 defeat of Blackrock.